jbcon/Promotion/README.md

 Controls:
 Day 1:
-  * Press appropriate arrow key when prompted
+  * Press appropriate arrow key when they overlap.

 Night 1 and 2:
   * Space: jump